weaviate/weaviate-io/developers/weaviate/config-refs/schema.md

 ### Properties

 Every collection has properties.
 Properties define the kinds of data that you add to an object in Weaviate.
-In the schema, you define at least the name of the property and its [dataType](../config-refs/datatypes.md).
-Property names contain the following characters: `/[_A-Za-z][_0-9A-Za-z]*/`.
+For each property in the schema, you define at least the name and its [dataType](../config-refs/datatypes.md).

+Property names can contain the following characters: `/[_A-Za-z][_0-9A-Za-z]*/`.

 ## Collection object